 You cannot be fairly dismissed for being an employee representative (or thinking about becoming an employee representative) for consultations with your employer about:

 - business transfers

-You cannot be fairly dismissed for being or carrying out your duties as a :
+You can't be fairly dismissed for being or carrying out your duties as a: